-Managing Cluster Use the Administration > Cluster (Show Member) page to manage another switch Members in the cluster.
+Managing Cluster Use the Administration > Cluster (Show Member) page to manage another switch

 - Member ID The ID number of the Member switch.
 (Range: 1-36) - Role Indicates the current status of the switch in the cluster. - ◆ IP Address The internal cluster IP address assigned to the Member switch. - MAC Address The MAC address of the Member switch. - Description The system description string of the Member switch. - Operate Remotely manage a cluster member.